 The minority interests in property partnerships consist of the outside equity interests in ventures that are consolidated with the financial results of the Company because the Company exercises control over the entities that own the properties.
-The equity interests in these ventures that are not owned by the Company, totaled approximately \$5.1 million and \$12.5 million at September 30, 2007 and December 31, 2006, respectively.
+The equity interests in these ventures that are not owned by the Company, totaling approximately \$5.1 million at September 30, 2007, are included in Minority Interests on the accompanying Consolidated Balance Sheets.

-On February 26, 2007, the Company entered into an agreement to redeem the outside members' equity interest in the limited liability company that owns 250 West 55th Street for an aggregate redemption price of approximately \$23.4 million.
+On February 26, 2007, the Company entered into an agreement to redeem the outside members' equity interest in the limited liability company that owns 250 West 55th Street for an aggregate redemption price of approximately \$2.4 million.
 The Company paid \$17.0 million on February 26, 2007, with \$3.0 million payable on February 26, 2008 and the balance of approximately \$3.4 million payable in monthly installments from March 1, 2007 through August 1, 2009.
 The redemption was accounted for using the purchase method in accordance with SFAS No. 141 "Business Combinations" ("SFAS No. 141").
 The difference between the aggregate book value of the outside members' equity interest totaling approximately \$10.6 million and the purchase price increased the recorded value of the property's net assets.